Get The Help You Deserve

 • Teenagers and young adults are particularly vulnerable to distracted driving accidents.
 Inexperience, coupled with the prevalence of technology use among this age group, contributes to a higher risk of accidents caused by distracted driving.

-• Based on the same studio by Florida Highway Safety and Motor Vehicles, 90 percent of teens admit to using their smartphone while driving in some capacity.
+• According to the same study by Florida Highway Safety and Motor Vehicles, 90 percent of teens admit to using their smartphones while driving in some capacity.

 Types of Distracted Driving

-Distracted driving encompasses a wide range of activities that divert a driver's attention from the primary task of operating a vehicle safely.
-Understanding the different types of distractions is essential in raising awareness about the dangers they pose and the potential legal liability that can arise from engaging in such behaviors.
+Distracted driving encompasses a wide range of activities that divert a driver's attention from operating a vehicle safely.
+Understanding the different types of distractions is essential in raising awareness about their dangers and the potential legal liability of engaging in such behaviors.
 Let's explore the various forms of distracted driving:

 • Texting while driving is one of the most common and dangerous forms of distracted driving.
 It involves manually composing, sending, or reading text messages on a mobile device.